osuketh/stark-rust/README.md

  ```
  $ cargo run 52 9
  ```
- The above execution results in execution of STARK simulation over the fibonacchi sequence.The statement is "I know secret numbers A, B such that the 5th element of the Fibonacci sequence is 131.
+ The above execution results in execution of STARK simulation over the fibonacci sequence.The statement is "I know secret numbers A, B such that the 5th element of the Fibonacci sequence is 131.
 They are A=52, B=9"

 ## References
 1. Scalable, transparent, and post-quantum secure computational integrity. <https://eprint.iacr.org/2018/046.pdf>